ecoledesdonnees/site/_posts/2017-04-22-running-data-expeditions-in-a-context-of-low-tech-literacy.md

 ---
 layout: post
-title:   Running Data Expeditions in a context of low tech literacy
+title:   Running Data Expeditions in a context of low tech literacy.
+How to be inclusive while driving social change initiatives involving data and technology?
+An example of bridging links and value every single voice.
 date:   2017-04-22
 author : Cecile LE GUEN
 categories: fondamentaux